jcksanderson/chicago-housing-project/house-price-index_choropleth/house-price-index_choropleth.md

 Chicago Housing Market Data Exploration
 ================

-Step 1 is the load the libraries.
+Step 1 is to load the libraries.
-The knitr options are to set the root directory (for rendering) to the project’s directory.
+The knitr option is to set the root directory (for rendering) to the project’s directory.
-It’s dumb that it isn’t that by default.
+(It’s dumb that it isn’t that by default.)

 ``` r
 # packages